With Trump’s Twitter megaphone gone, Silicon Valley’s power rings loud

 Then the storm was gone.

 Twitter had ruled that Trump’s two tweets that day — both mild by the standards he had set in recent years — were being interpreted by his followers as calls to ongoing action, increasing the danger of more violence in Washington and beyond.
-Many commentators said that this marked an expansion of Twitter’s enforcement approach, Many commentators said that this marked an expansion of Twitter’s enforcement approach, and, unlike a ruling from a traditional court, Twitter’s decision offered no higher, independent entity to which Trump could appeal his case.
+Many commentators said that this marked an expansion of Twitter’s enforcement approach, and, unlike a ruling from a traditional court, Twitter’s decision offered no higher, independent entity to which Trump could appeal his case.

 Trump spent the next several days considering what new platform to join, or whether to create a new one of his own.
 Researchers avidly watched some likely suspects, including Gab, Telegram and Parler — a favorite of powerful Trump supporters now facing its own reckoning with Silicon Valley over its lax approach to moderation — to see where the president might begin speaking again.